The trees were greener last time I sat here.

 She took my cup and set it on the counter behind her.
 Kneeling down, she opened a small fridge and removed a pitcher of iced-coffee.

-“Get lots of writing while you were away?” she asked as she poured the coffee into my cup.
+“Get lots of writing done while you were away?” she asked as she poured the coffee into my cup.

 “No, not really,” I said, slightly embarrassed.
 No coffee shop meant no writing.
 I couldn’t believe it had been nearly two months since I had sat down to write.
 What had I even been doing?
 And where did I even leave off in my story?